Ion: History of discovery

 Svante Arrhenius put forth, in his 1884 dissertation, the explanation of the fact that solid crystalline salts dissociate into paired charged particles when dissolved, for which he would win the 1903 Nobel Prize in Chemistry.
-Arrhenius' explanation was that in forming a solution, the salt dissociates into Faraday's ions, he proposed that ions formed even in the absence of an electric current.
+Arrhenius' explanation was that in forming a solution, the salt dissociates into Faraday's ions, he proposed that free ions formed even in the absence of an electric current.

 Characteristics

 Ions in their gas-like state are highly reactive and will rapidly interact with ions of opposite charge to give neutral molecules or ionic salts.
-Ions are also produced in the liquid or solid state when salts interact with solvents (for example, water) to produce solvation shell around them.
+Free ions are also liberated from the liquid or solid state when salts interact with solvents (for example, water) and gain a solvation shell around them.
 These solvated ions are more stable, for reasons involving a combination of energy and entropy changes as the ions move away from each other to interact with the liquid.
 These stabilized species are more commonly found in the environment at low temperatures.
 A common example is the ions present in seawater, which are derived from dissolved salts.

 As charged objects, ions are attracted to opposite electric charges (positive to negative, and vice versa) and repelled by like charges.
-When they move, their trajectories can be deflected by a magnetic field.
+When they move, their trajectories can be deflected by magnetic fields and electric fields.

-Electrons, due to their smaller mass and thus larger space-filling properties as matter waves, determine the size of atoms and molecules that possess any electrons at all.
-Thus, anions (negatively charged ions) are larger than the parent molecule or atom, as the excess electron(s) repel each other and add to the physical size of the ion, because its size is determined by its electron cloud.
+Electrons, due to their smaller mass and thus larger space-filling properties as matter waves, determine the size of atoms and molecules.
+Thus, anions (negatively charged ions) are larger than the parent molecule or atom, as the excess electron(s) repel each other and add to the physical size of the ion, the size being determined by the electron cloud.
 Cations are smaller than the corresponding parent atom or molecule due to the smaller size of the electron cloud.
 One particular cation (that of hydrogen) contains no electrons, and thus consists of a single proton – much smaller than the parent hydrogen atom.